 IT maintenance not only demands a sizable portion of the budget but also consumes time.
 In a cloud environment, updates can happen automatically.
 Your IT professionals are not stuck managing individual user upgrades.
 The cloud provider also handles all the software maintenance and security patches.
 There is no need for your team to get into the specifics of server issues.

 4. Increased Mobility

 Knowledge workers are often frozen without access to their data and applications.
 A laptop left at home or, worse, on an airplane used to mean hours of lost productivity and IT headaches.
-A cloud environment can enable employees to access all their information from another device.
+A cloud environment can enable employees to securely access all their information from another device.
 This allows your employees to work anywhere, at any time, and not need to be physically present in the office to be able to work.
 Whether you plan to absorb remote work or make a hybrid approach, the cloud allows you to adapt and be flexible on your work environment decisions.

 Important Features of the Cloud

 1. File-based recovery

 One of the most important features of the cloud is being able to recover your files in case of any natural, machine, or human errors.
-Any form of file loss can be a huge blow to a business that makes cloud backups appealing.
+Any form of file loss can be a massive blow to a business that makes cloud backups appealing.

 2. Technical support

 This gives peace of mind to business owners when an issue comes up.
 Cloud providers delegate customer representatives for technical assistance.
 It comes in handy for businesses without in-house IT personnel that can handle issues.
 You can focus more on your business goals and processes while being supported by IT experts.

 Security is one of the major factors in using the cloud.
 Choosing the right cloud for your business allows you to protect critical information.
 It can distribute data across multiple servers and safeguard stored data against any type of hardware failure.
 Data stored in the cloud is also encrypted, making it harder for hackers to access critical data.

 4. Ease of access